adriangcodes/hodl-data/README.md

 I have envisaged this as a continuation of hodl-app, a Python-based CLI app submitted for my previous assessment.

-hodl-data is a PostgreSQL-based relational database designed to manage cryptocurrency transactions, user wallets, and portfolio holdings with accuracy and efficiency.
-It ensures data integrity through normalized tables, tracks trade activity with detailed transaction records, and provides analytical insights via structured queries.
-The schema supports essential financial operations, including balance calculations, transaction history tracking, and automated status updates, making it a reliable foundation for cryptocurrency exchange management.
+hodl-data is a PostgreSQL-based relational database designed to manage cryptocurrency transactions and user wallets with accuracy and efficiency.
+It ensures data integrity through normalised tables, tracks trade activity with immutable transaction records, and provides analytical insights via structured queries.

+It supports essential financial operations, including balance calculations, transaction history tracking, and automated status updates, making it a reliable foundation for a cryptocurrency exchange app.

+Future work would look to combine and refine hodl-app and hodl-data with front-end design, to create a Bitcoin wallet/exchange MVP.

 # GitHub